earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-3/lidar-intro/2016-12-06-raster02-lidar-point-clouds.md

 </div>

 In the last lesson, we learned the basics of how a lidar system works.
-In this lessons, we will learn about lidar points clouds - which is one of the commonly found data products that a lidar system provides.
+In this lesson, we will learn about lidar point clouds.
+The point cloud is one of the commonly found lidar data products and it the "native" format for discrete return lidar data.
+But first, let's discuss the concept of a data product.

 ## What is a data product?